 We’ve talked about the growing epidemic of heroin and opiate use in states such as Maryland before.
 But for our current purposes, we’d like to look a few states to the northeast.
 To be more specific, we’d like to look at the very northeastern corner of the United States.
 For those who don’t have a map of the US on hand, we’re talking about Maine.

-One of our earlier links from the Center for Behavioral Health quoted Dr. Mark Publicker, President of the Northeast Society of Addiction Medicine, as saying that Vivitrol is a “valuable addition” to the field of recovery.
+Dr. Mark Publicker, President of the Northeast Society of Addiction Medicine, says that Vivitrol is a “valuable addition” to the field of recovery.
 This quote comes from a report by the Bangor Daily News, which also cites graphs demonstrating that the use of Vivitrol treatment in the state of Maine rose steadily between 2011 and 2013, with a sharp spike between 2013 and 2014.
 They also note that opiate use in the state of Maine has approximately doubled over the past ten years or so, indicating that the state was in great need of treatment which could provide long-term viability.

 Of course, Publicker did not shout nothing but praise.
 He pointed to the fact that the eradication of tolerance could prove dangerous, that those who want to relapse will sometimes relapse regardless of reduced cravings.
 While he stated that Vivitrol treatment “can be effective if done well,” he did not want to go too far and imply that Vivitrol is a miracle drug.
 His caution is stated quite eloquently by the Director of Outpatient Behavioral Health at Brunswick’s Mid Coast Hospital, Eric Haram: “The tendency is for people to really want to polarize the discussion, and say Vivitrol’s good, Suboxone’s bad.
 Or Suboxone’s good, methadone’s bad.
 The bottom line here is [that] you need the whole toolbox.”